tianshijing/Awesome-Optimizers/README.md

   </a>
 </p>

-Future contributors are welcome, and feel free to send pull requests in hopes that Awesome-Optimizer can become a more mature toolbox in the machine learning community.
+Future contributors are welcome, and feel free to send pull requests in hopes that Awesome-Optimizers can become a more mature toolbox in the machine learning community.